xcp-ng/xcp-ng-xapi-plugins/README.md

 This repo hosts all the extra plugins installed in a XCP-ng host in `/etc/xapi.d/plugins`.

+## Return format

+A plugin should respect this return format:
+- Success: return a string (can be empty) or a JSON string representing the result of the command given to the plugin
+- Error: raise a `XenAPIPlugin.Failure` describing the error, to do that: either raise the `XenAPIPlugin.Failure` exception directly or use `error_wrapped` from `xcpngutils`

 ## XCP-ng ZFS pool list

 A xapi plugin to discover ZFS pools present on the host.